/ 11 min read /

 Z’s analytics team then works with the provided data, and share the results of their analysis with the clients, in the form of embedded dashboards.

-Embedded Analytics Challenges
+Common Embedded Analytics Challenges

 Let’s talk about the challenges Z faced when developing embedded dashboards for their clients.
 Though these are challenges posed upon Z’s data team - they might be common and universal to most teams with embedded use cases.

-Long Turnaround Time
+1. Long Turnaround Time

 Here’s how our customer put it:

 “But what we were finding was that when we're in the early stages of a relationship with a new client, it becomes difficult to engage them with this information.
 What we wanted to do was bring them into the data a little bit more, let them explore the information a little bit more.
 You could send them Power Bi, for example.
-You can publish to Power Bi Web, but you can't easily share that with another organization, make it really tricky to do.”
+You can publish to Power BI Web, but you can't easily share that with another organization, make it really tricky to do.”

 At that time, Z was using PowerBI and High Charts - and they didn’t make it easier to share insights with external stakeholders.

-“If an analyst wants to come along and say, you know what, I bet the client is going to find this piece of information really exciting, or we're coming up to a key event for that client, let's share some information.
+"Piece of information really exciting, or we're coming up to a key event for that client, let's share some information.
 At Christmas, we see a big event in most of the markets that we operate in, so let's add something for them.
 Let's add a Christmas performance chart.
 Let's show them how well they're doing.
 If they want to do that, we don't bother.
 We'll just send them an Excel file.
 If we wanted to get it onto that High Charts dashboard, we're going to have to engage with data engineering, get a new feed into the dedicated database that we use for that high charts instance, test all the charts, and by the time they've done that, you know what, it's probably not needed anymore.”

 You need to respond quickly to stakeholders’ requests - add that filter, add those metrics, or change this dashboard.
 But with PowerBI or Highcharts, Z team often feels their energy flag going through a lengthy management process: Involve data engineering team, get the feed changes, get it tested, and get approvals.